Plan and manage costs for Azure Cognitive Services

 - To narrow costs for a single service, like Cognitive Services, select Add filter and then select Service name.
 Then, select Cognitive Services.

 Here's an example showing costs for just Cognitive Services.

 In the preceding example, you see the current cost for the service.
 Costs by Azure regions (locations) and Cognitive Services costs by resource group are also shown.
 From here, you can explore costs on your own.

 You can create budgets to manage costs and create alerts that automatically notify stakeholders of spending anomalies and overspending risks.
 Alerts are based on spending compared to budget and cost thresholds.
 Budgets and alerts are created for Azure subscriptions and resource groups, so they're useful as part of an overall cost monitoring strategy.

 Budgets can be created with filters for specific resources or services in Azure if you want more granularity present in your monitoring.
-Filters help ensure that you don't accidentally create new resources that cost you additional money.
-For more about the filter options when you when create a budget, see Group and filter options.
+Filters help ensure that you don't accidentally create new resources that cost you more money.
+For more about the filter options when you create a budget, see Group and filter options.

 Export cost data

 You can also export your cost data to a storage account.
-This is helpful when you need or others to do additional data analysis for costs.
+This is helpful when you or others need to do more data analysis for costs.
 For example, finance teams can analyze the data using Excel or Power BI.
 You can export your costs on a daily, weekly, or monthly schedule and set a custom date range.
 Exporting cost data is the recommended way to retrieve cost datasets.